Adrinavapau/Correction-Tool/README.md

 ### Required Arguments

 - `bins_dir` : Path to the directory containing the original bins.
-- `SMRT_dir` : Path to the SMRT Link output directory.
+- `SMRT_out` : Path to the SMRT Link output directory.
 - `assembly_fasta` : Path to the assembled FASTA file (e.g., from Hifiasm or Flye).

 ---